wtsimple/The-WP-Connectome/connectome/README.txt

 - Search functionality to find nodes in the graph
 - Having several graphs with different configurations to show in different parts of your site
 - Tell the admin about problematic nodes like posts without featured image or excerpt text, taxonomy terms without description, etc.
+- More interesting importance measures like the eigenvalue or the betweeness centralities, perhaps allowing the user to pick which one to use
+- Multilingual support, right now it's only English.
+Besides making it translation ready, this will also imply to make the plugin compatible with multilingual plugins like Polylang or WPML

 If you think one of them is more urgent thant others, you can also tell me.